 The Many Benefits of Union Membership

 There has never been a better time in U.S. history to belong to a union.
 That’s because most labor unions and fraternal organizations enjoy key benefits, according to FHE Health Director of Public Affairs Janet B. Gerhard.
-Gerhard serves an EAP-like role in relation to unions and their members all across the country.
+In her role providing employee assistance, Gerhard also resources many unions and their members across the country.
 She regularly counsels union members on their benefits, workplace rights and how to access treatment for addiction and/or other mental health disorders, such as anxiety and depressive disorders among others.

 In a 2019 article for the workplace fairness publication Today’s Workplace, Gerhard cited three major benefits for joining a union: